tyzbit/imgur-randomizer/README.md

 Randomly display imgur URLs on a page

-Current version does not scroll infinitely, which is a feature I would like to implement.
+Current version now scrolls infinitely!

+Instructions are provided on the page.